-110. Finally, in Opinion 2/13, the CJEU addressed the draft agreement of the EU's
+105. Finally, in Opinion 2/13, the CJEU addressed the draft agreement of the EU's not preclude the possibility of disputes between Member States or between Members States and the EU" concerning matters of EU law.
+152

 "liable adversely to affect the specific characteristics of EU law and its autonomy."
-168 The
+The between Slovakia and the Netherlands.
+It extends their holdings on the preclusive power of

-CJEU also concluded that it was "liable to affect Article 344 of the TFEU in so far as it does
+CJEU also concluded that it was "liable to affect Article 344 of the TFEU in so far as it does to operate as between EU Member States.
+The holdings in Achmea and the preceding cases extend to any international agreement which contains dispute settlement mechanisms